zhouyongcheng/Mix/mysql/install_mysql_win7.md

 GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.0.1' IDENTIFIED BY 'mypassword' WITH GRANT OPTION;

-GRANT ALL PRIVILEGES ON *.* TO 'cmwin'@'10.67.31.174' IDENTIFIED BY 'manager' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'manager' WITH GRANT OPTION;